A Comprehensive Approach

 We focus on the technical details so you can focus on your mission—collecting your institution’s intellectual assets.

 While Digital Commons maintains numerous backups to safeguard your content, we also offer access to an archive of that content with bepress Archive.
 Clients that maintain an Amazon S3 account can have access to their archive, 24/7.
 This service also includes automatic checksums and data integrity checks.
-Clients will have complete control over the contents and administration.
+Clients have complete control over the contents and administration.

 Long-Term Preservation and OAIS Compliance via LOCKSS